hcduffey/candyland/README.md

 ## Install

+The game can also be installed locally:

 1. Clone the source from Github
-2. Run 'npm install' to download and install JQuery
-3. View index.html in a browser
+2. View index.html in a browser

 ## Next Steps